Gavriil1/CI_PP4_TD/README.md

 ### User Requirements and Expectations

-- Fully responsive
+- Fully responsive website on all devices.
-- Accessible
+- Ability to use the app on all types of devices.
-- A welcoming design
+- Calm and relaxing GUI interface.
-- Social media
+- Contact Form to engage with support or leave feedback.
-- Contact information
+- Easy and intuitive application.
-- Accessibility
+- List of books for self-development.

 ##### Back to [top](#table-of-contents)<hr>